 - Go to Automatic Updates as above.

-- Go back again and select "Automatic" and press the execution and OK to close the window.
+- Go back again and check "Automatically” and press Apply and OK to close the window.

-If the "Automatic Updates" is grayed out, and the computer is in a domain, when the updates are controlled centrally.
+If the entire "Automatic Updates” is dimmed, and the computer is in a domain, when the updates are controlled centrally.
 You will then have a small registry hack to force the update to start.
 (The usual directory warning – do not do this unless you know what you're doing).

 - Go to Control Panel > Administrative > select Services, and then stop the service "Automatic Updates".